Family Friendly Itinerary in Japan for 10 Days

 Gion District, Kyoto, Geisha, Maiko, Kamo River, Yasaka Shrine, Maruyama Park, Hanamikoji, Shirakawa Canal, Gion Corner, Family Friendly Itinerary in Japan

-Evening option 2: Teramachi & Shinkyogoku Shopping street
+Evening option 2: Teramachi & Shinkyogoku Shopping Street

-For a family with small kids, this is recommended to visit and enjoy Kyoto before you leave Kyoto on the next day!
+For a family with small kids, this is recommended to visit and enjoy Kyoto before you leave Kyoto the next day!

-Morning (10.30am)
+Morning (10:30am)

 Travel to Osaka